Understanding ADHD Stimming Behavior

 Staring off into space or making loud noises at the expense of listening to a lecture in class may be an instance in which stimming significantly interferes with a child's ability to function.
 This behavior has the potential to impede a child's academic achievement.

-Stimming in the classroom
+Stimming or fidgeting in the classroom

 The APA suggests that stimming during school may look different for each child, based on factors like a classroom’s arrangement and contents.
 ADHD stimming can be related to any of the three core symptoms of the disorder.
 And they may look different depending on the child, as common symptoms can be expressed differently in each individual.
 Some children with ADHD do not experience significant sensory difficulties and might not stim much, apart from the occasional bout of stirring and wriggling in their seats.